alireza-dehghan-nayeri/breast-cancer-diagnosis/README.md

 ### 5: The Review Paper

 this paper will be a review of the selected papers in this repo it will show the method chosen for this project and its advantages over other methods and the outcome

+# Todo:
+- [ ] read the review papers related to the task